The people who meet and help the Doctor in Doctor Who

 - Chekhov's Boomerang: For the Doctor's hand.

-- The regeneration used to create him become important later on in "The Time of the Doctor", when it turns out that because of this, the Eleventh Doctor is actually the thirteenth, and potentially his last regeneration.
+- The regeneration used to create him becomes important later on in "The Time of the Doctor", when it turns out that, because of this, the Eleventh Doctor is actually the thirteenth and the last regeneration of his first cycle.

 - Composite Character: Wears Ten's suit and shoes, has Donna's characteristics stacked against Ten's, and resembles Nine, also wearing a plain, collar-less shirt without buttons or a tie to go with it, similar to Nine's habit of wearing stripped down attire and simple V-neck sweaters.